June 6 – 8, 2017 | Edmonton EXPO Centre (Hall C) | Edmonton, Alberta

 Featured Presentations at WMTS have been carefully selected for their insights on the challenges our industry faces and for their thoughts on how to move forward.

-Featured presentations will take place in the Patch on the WMTS exhibit floor and are complimentary for all registered attendees.
+Featured presentations will take place in The SME Patch on the WMTS exhibit floor and are complimentary for all registered attendees.